 Strategic thinking: SEO managers must be able to think strategically.
-The core responsibility of the position is to come up with SEO strategies that the business can use to achieve its marketing objectives.
+The position’s core responsibility is to develop SEO strategies that the business can use to achieve its marketing objectives.

-Project management: SEO managers have to plan and oversee multiple projects at a time.
+Project management: SEO managers have to plan and oversee multiple projects simultaneously.
 This requires strong project management skills to ensure everything stays organized and delivered on schedule.

 Analytical thinking: The SEO manager role is a highly analytical position.
 You need the ability to review data and reports to find areas where you can improve your SEO strategy.

-To make site updates, SEO managers also need to have a basic understanding of HTML and CSS.
+SEO managers need a basic understanding of HTML and CSS to make site updates.

-Conversion rate optimization: An SEO marketing manager needs to know how to optimize web pages for conversions.
+Conversion rate optimization: An SEO marketing manager must know how to optimize web pages for conversions.
 This is known as conversion rate marketing.
-With this skill, you are able to turn more of your web visitors into customers.
+With this skill, you can turn more of your web visitors into customers.

 On-Page SEO: As an SEO manager, you need to know how to optimize the various on-page elements of web pages to help boost their SEO friendliness.

 Technical SEO: SEO managers need to know what technical SEO factors Google considers when ranking sites.
-You can then configure your website so that it follows all SEO best practices.
+You can then configure your website to follow all SEO best practices.

 Copywriting: SEO managers need to understand what goes into effective copywriting.
-This gives you the ability to oversee the creation of high-quality content that is engaging for your target audience.
+This allows you to oversee the creation of high-quality content that is engaging for your target audience.